 The balcony in front of the classes.

 After that, the orientation program concluded.
 It was really fun and nice event.
 The orientation program really goes right to the target: an “ice breaker” program aimed to help new students to get to know and adjusted to the campus, and getting to know the staffs in here.
 All of the staffs in the college were friendly and helpful.
 They know how to help overseas students to adjust with Australian way of life.
-It was the first time I had proper orientation, far cry from the “orientation program” that is full of complication, hazing, and bullying that was norm in Indonesian higher education institutions back then.
-Very simple and straightforward, in comparison to “Orientation program” in school and college in Indonesia that is essentially a hazing and bullying rituals.
+It was the first time I had proper orientation, far cry from the “orientation program” that is full of complication, hazing, and bullying that was norm in Indonesian higher education institutions back then where they were essentially a hazing and bullying rituals.

 The view of the courtyard as seen from the classroom balcony.